Rhymlore/htcondor-web/_news/An_eagle-eye_view_of_the_Condor_project.md

 layout: news
 ---

-This article by Jeff Mausolf is on IBM's <a href="http://www-136.ibm.com/developerworks/">developerWorks</a> web site.
+This article by Jeff Mausolf is on IBM's [developerWorks] (Archived Url: 'http://www-136.ibm.com/developerworks/') web site.
 "Condor addresses both of these problem areas by providing a single tool that can manage a cluster of dedicated compute nodes and effectively harness otherwise wasted cycles from idle desktop workstations."